-This lidar point cloud image shows a view of the Space Needle and surrounding downtown cityscape of Seattle in the USGS 3DEP King County, Washington Delivery 1 site.
-Points in this image are colored by intensity.
-View is to the southeast.
+This photo shows a view of downtown Seattle in the USGS 3DEP King County, Washington site.
+The image was generated using the lidar point cloud draped with NAIP imagery.

-In March 2021, NV5 Geospatial (NV5) was contracted by United States Geological Survey (USGS) to collect Quality Level 1 Light Detection and Ranging (lidar) data in the spring and summer of 2021 for the USGS 3DEP King County, Washington Delivery 1 site.
-Data were collected to aid USGS in assessing the topographic and geophysical properties of the study area to support the Washington DNR (and their local partners), U.S. Forest Service, and the USGS 3DEP.
+In March 2021, NV5 Geospatial (NV5) was contracted by United States Geological Survey (USGS) to collect Quality Level 1 Light Detection and Ranging (lidar) data for the for the USGS 3DEP King County, Washington site.
+Data were collected to aid USGS in assessing the topographic and geophysical properties of the study area to support the Washington DNR (and their local partners), U.S. Forest Service, and the USGS 3D Elevation Program.
+Due to weather conditions and acquisition constraints NV5 split this project into two separate deliveries.
+This technical report details the Delivery 2 dataset which covers the eastern half of the USGS 3DEP King County, Washington site.
+Delivery 1 covers the western half of the project site and was submitted to the USGS in November 2021.

-This report accompanies the delivered lidar data, and documents contract specifications, data acquisition procedures, processing methods, and analysis of the final dataset including lidar accuracy and density.
+This report accompanies the delivered lidar data and documents contract specifications, data acquisition procedures, processing methods, and analysis of the final dataset including lidar accuracy and density.
 Acquisition dates and acreage are shown in Table 1, a complete list of contracted deliverables provided to USGS is shown in Table 2, and the project extent is shown in Figure 1.

-Table 1: Acquisition dates, acreage, and data types collected on the USGS 3DEP King County, Washington Delivery 1 site
+Table 1: Acquisition dates, acreage, and data types collected on the USGS 3DEP King County, Washington site

-Project Site Delivery Number Delivery Acres Contracted Acres Buffered Acres Acquisition Dates Data Type USGS 3DEP King County, Washington Delivery 1 1 of 2 568,991 1,523,388 1,537,029 04/01/2021 - 04/15/2021 & 08/24/2021 QL1 - lidar
+Project Site Delivery Number Delivery Acres Acquisition Dates Data Type USGS 3DEP 1 of 2 568,991 04/01/2021 - 04/15/2021 & 08/24/2021 QL1 - Lidar King County, Washington 2 of 2 977,191 04/01/2021 - 04/14/2021 & 06/24/2021 - 09/07/2021 QL1 - Lidar